xareni-galindo/NAPH-Napari-Anotation-Helper-/README.md

 # NAPH-Napari-Anotation-Helper-
 NAPH is a Napari plugin that was created as part of my Ph.D. project.
-Its objective is to help developers reduce annotation time and errors.
+Its objective is to help developers reduce annotation time and errors when working with 3D cell images.
+In this case, my work is base on the annotation of 3D ligh-sheet microscopy cell organoids images.

 Napari Annotation Helper, or NAHP is a Python-developed Napari plugin using magicgui (Magicgui, 2020) and pyqt5 (Riverbank Computing, n.d.)
 Python packages.
 NAHP’s objective is to assist users in performing annotation faster and more easily by providing a set of functions that will help them avoid annotation errors, object-label mismatch, label repetition, and confusion when tracking the labels added to an image.